yuhangle/endstone-territory/README.md

 ## Introduction

 The Territory plugin is a 3D territory management plugin developed in C++ for the endstone plugin loader.
-It uses an SQLite database to store territory data and supports features such as anti-interaction, anti-block breaking, anti-block placement, anti-entity explosion, preventing general damage to entities within the territory from outsiders, territory teleportation, member management, and adding territory administrators.You can use it to protect buildings of players on endstone server.
+It uses an SQLite database to store territory data and supports features such as anti-interaction, anti-block breaking, anti-block placement, anti-entity explosion, preventing general damage to entities within the territory from outsiders, territory teleportation, member management, and adding territory administrators.
+You can use it to protect players' buildings and property on endstone server.

 The Territory plugin supports sub-territories, which can be created within a parent territory by the parent territory owner and administrators.
 Sub-territory permissions and members are independent from the parent territory.
 Sub-territories are fully controlled by their owners and are not controlled by the parent territory.
 If a parent territory is deleted, its sub-territories will lose their parent territory tag and become independent territories, and will not be deleted along with the parent territory.